hpcclab/fastfreeze4service_migration/README.md

   - Fault tolerance mechanism: Provide a fault handling modules to determine service start-up options after faults
   - The FastMig Interfaces: Provide standardized HTTP interfaces for migration operations

+We published the idea of FastMig in a paper, titled: "FastMig: Leveraging FastFreeze to Establish Robust Service Liquidity in Cloud 2.0", presented in IEEE Cloud '24 conference.
+The preprint version of the paper in PDF format is available in this Github repo and on arXiv.
+If you are using FastMig, kindly reference our work with the following format:
+"Sorawit Manatura, Thanawat Chanikaphon, Chantana Chantrapornchai, and Mohsen Amini Salehi, “FastMig: Leveraging FastFreeze to Establish Robust Service Liquidity in Cloud 2.0", in Proceedings of the 17th IEEE International Conference on Cloud Computing (IEEE Cloud ’24), Shenzhen, China, Jul.
+2024."

 ## Prerequisite
 - FastMig will only work on Linux kernel version >= 5.9